Queen Elizabeth School

 British Values

-• Respecting traditions & the past
+• Respecting traditions and the past

 • Working hard and doing your best